IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/examples/media/fallbackpolicy/README.md

 which a specific customization is not provided by the TomTom Digital Cockpit stock media player UI.

-Every media source installed in the system has its data and information provided to the stock media player UI via a [`PolicyProvider`](TTIVI_INDIGO_API).
-When a product hardware platform already pre-installs all necessary media sources preinstalled, it is advantageous to customize them.
+Every media source installed in the system has its data and information provided to the stock media player UI via a `PolicyProvider`.
+When a product hardware platform already has all necessary media sources pre-installed, it is advantageous to customize them.
 But if the user is allowed to install their own media sources via an app store, then it is hard to keep track of which media sources are available in the store to customize them.

-The stock media player UI contains a predefined fallback [`PolicyProvider`](TTIVI_INDIGO_API) which is used to display generic contents for non manually customized media sources, but it can be desirable to replace it with a different one.
+The stock media player UI contains a predefined fallback `PolicyProvider` which is used to display generic contents for non-manually customized media sources.
+However, it can be desirable to replace this with a different one.

 The example demonstrates concepts also explained in the [Customize a media source](https://developer.tomtom.com/digital-cockpit/documentation/tutorials-and-examples/media/customize-a-media-source)